QuentinRa/blog.quentinra.dev/it/dev/hmi/index.md

 <hr class="sr">

-## Users
+## 👲 Users 👲

+<div class="row row-cols-md-2"><div>

-Before coding some application, you must think about what kinds of persons will use it
+Before coding some application, you must think about what kinds of users will use it

 * Language/country
 * Age
 * Color-blind, partially sighted ...
 * Culture
 * Devices (computer?
 Keyboard?
 Mouse?)
-* Screen orientation, the size on tablet/phone
+* Screen orientation, Screen size
 * Day/Night mode
 * Knowledge about computers/...
 * Illiterate?
+</div><div>

 You can't make something that would be perfect for everyone, but try to make some categories of users and provide them an application, that would aim to satisfy most of their requests.
 For instance, you can

 * Make a website/app per country,
 * Add a settings tab to enable the day/night mode,
 * Think about the color-blind users when designing,
 * Make your website/app responsive
 * ...
+</div></div>

 <hr class="sl">

-## Steps
+## 📄 Steps 📄

+<div class="row row-cols-md-2"><div>

+Usual steps

 1. Create some categories of users
 2. Ask persons matching your categories where they would go to find XXX in the menus, ... to test your interface.